 Do not ask your parents or your relatives to write letters.
 Do not ask “someone important” either, unless they know you very well.
 A vague letter from a city counselor that says “Johnny is a great person; admit him to your school” does not impress colleges.
 They want to learn more about who you really are through these letters; they aren't looking for impressive VIP recommenders.

 Vice President of Enrollment and Dean of Admissions and Financial Aid

 University of Chicago

-Ideally, your recommendation letters should come from teachers who know you well in an academic subject.
-It’s nice to hear that you got an A in their class, but it’s even better when an instructor can talk about how you think, solve problems, and engage with new material.
-Teachers who can speak to your more recent performance are often a great choice, especially if they’ve been with you through your time in high school and have seen how you’ve grown as a person and a student.
-Some schools may let you submit an additional recommendation above the number they require; this is an opportunity to let a club advisor, employer, or someone from your community speak to your strengths.
+Ideally, your college recommendation letters should come from high school teachers who know you well in an academic subject.
+And though it’s nice to hear that you got an A in their class, it’s even better when an instructor can talk about how you think, solve problems, and engage with new material.
+Teachers who can speak to your more recent class performance are often a great choice, especially if they’ve been with you through your time in high school and have seen how you’ve grown as a person and a student.
+Some colleges may let you submit an additional recommendation above the number they require; this is an opportunity to let a club advisor, employer, or someone from your community speak to your strengths.
 However, it’s important not to overdo it.
-A quality recommendation will speak volumes more than several vague ones ever could.
+A quality recommendation letter will speak volumes more than several vague ones ever could.

 Nancy G. McDuff

 Associate Vice President for Admissions and Enrollment Management

 Always ask someone who knows you well to write your recommendation letters.
 It may be the teacher in the subject in which you excelled or even in the one in which you struggled but eventually did well— this will show the admission reader how hard you are willing to work to overcome obstacles.
 You may want to have someone write who can speak well of what you have done outside the classroom but is related to what you say is of importance to you in your college application.
 For example, if leadership or community service is important to you, you could have a sponsor of an organization write about your role in a volunteering group.